jasminbateman/cinema-tickets/README.md

-# Objective
+# Cinema Ticket app

-This is a coding exercise which will allow you to demonstrate how you code and your approach to a given problem.

-You will be assessed on:
-- Your ability to write clean, well-tested and reusable code.
-- How you have ensured the following business rules are correctly met.

-# Business Rules
+## Introduction

+This is a basic application that allows a user to purchase cinema tickets, and make seat reservations via an API.

+The ticket booking rules are as follows:

 - There are 3 types of tickets i.e. Infant, Child, and Adult.
 - The ticket prices are based on the type of ticket (see table below).